b3rtoz/ZooDS/README.md

 ## Hardware Requirements

 - CAN interface compatible with python-can (e.g., Vector, PCAN, Kvaser, SocketCAN)
-- Appropriate vehicle connector (e.g., OBD-II, manufacturer-specific diagnostic connector)

 ## Contributing

-Contributions are highly welcome!
+Contributions are welcome!
 If you have suggestions, bug reports, or would like to contribute code:
 - Fork the repository.
 - Create your feature branch (`git checkout -b feature/your-feature`).
 - Commit your changes (`git commit -m 'Add new feature'`).